Deep Learning Meets Adaptive Filtering: A Stein's Unbiased Risk Estimator Approach: Problem formulation

 \subsection{Nonlinear Recursive Least Squares for Blind Source Separation}

 Assuming there exists a larger number of sensors than the source signals, i.e. $l\geq m$, we can draw an analogy between the BSS problem and the task of principal component analysis (PCA).
 In a sense, we are aiming to represent the random vector $\mbx(t)$ in a lower dimensional orthonormal subspace, represented by the columns of $\mbW$, as the orthonormal basis vectors.
-By this analogy, both BSS and PCA problems can be reduced to minimizing an objective function of the from:
+By this analogy, both BSS and PCA problems can be reduced to minimizing the objective function

 Assuming that $\mbx(t)$ is a zero-mean vector, it can be shown that the solution to the above optimization problem is a matrix $\mbW$ whose columns are the $m$ dominant eigenvectors of the data covariance matrix $\mathbf{C_x(t)}=\mathbb{E}\left\{ \mbx(t)\mbx(t)^{\T} \right\}$~\cite{romano2018unsupervised}.
-Therefore, the principal components or the recovered source signals are mutually uncorrelated.
+Therefore, the principal components which are the recovered source signals are mutually uncorrelated.
 As discussed in~\cite{cardoso1996equivariant}, having uncorrelated data is not a sufficient condition to achieve separation.
 In other words, the solutions to PCA and BSS do not coincide unless we address the higher order statistics of the output signal $\mby(t)$.
 By introducing nonlinearity into~\eqref{loss1}, we will implicitly target higher order statistics of the signal~\cite{romano2018unsupervised}.
 This \emph{nonlinear PCA}, which is an extension of the conventional PCA, is made possible by considering the signal recovery objective:

 where $\mathbf{g}(\cdot)$ denotes an odd non-linear function applied element-wise on the vector argument.
 The proof of the connection between \eqref{nonlinear} and higher order statistics of the source signals $\mbs(t)$ is discussed in~\cite{pajunen1997least}.
 While PCA is a fairly standardized technique, nonlinear or robust PCA formulations based on \eqref{nonlinear} tend to be multi-modal with several local optima---so they can be run from various initial points and possibly lead to different ``solutions"~\cite{karhunen1997class}.
 In~\cite{yang1995projection}, a recursive least squares algorithm for subspace estimation is proposed, which is further extended to the nonlinear PCA in~\cite{karhunen1997blind} for solving the BSS problem.
 The algorithm in~\cite{karhunen1997blind} is useful as a baseline for developing our deep unfolded framework for nonlinear PCA.